enusbaum/Matryoshka/README.md

     - Addresses concerns about token size and performance impact.
     - Compression is only recommended to help alleviate any compatibility issues with applications handling large HTTP header values
     - Because the compressed results are Base64 encoded, only `auth_stack` containers with 3 or more entries should be compressed as shorter entries could result in a longer result than the uncompressed value

-- **`hash`**:
-  - A HMAC-SHA256 hash of the `container` value.
-  - **Purpose:**
-    - Ensures the integrity of the nested token.
-    - Allows the receiving service to verify that the token has not been tampered with or corrupted.

 - **`container`**:
   - Contains the actual nested token (JWT or JWE), which itself may have an `auth_stack` claim.